michelledcruz/Text_Utils_App_using_React/README.md

 This will start the React development server and open the application in your default browser.

 # Usage
-Once the application is running, you can perform the following actions:

-Add a task: Click on the "Add Task" button and fill in the title and description for the task.
+Enter the desired text in the input field.
+Choose the desired text manipulation operation from the available options.
-Expand/collapse task details: Click on the task title or the arrow icon to expand or collapse the task details.
+Click the "Submit" or "Process" button to apply the selected operation.
+The modified text will be displayed in the output area.
+To copy the modified text, click the "Copy to Clipboard" button.

 # Technologies Used
 React